-Wearing the saddle feels better than the TM, mainly because of the width of the two side-loading waist straps.
+Wearing the saddle feels better than the TM, mainly because of the width of side-loading waist straps.
 With the two adjustable side plates, the waist straps tighten and loosen very nicely when intentionally adjusted, and stay well secured during multiple climbs.
 There’s never any question as to the clipped in straps unintentionally getting looser or becoming undone, because waist strap never disconnects.
-While both ends can be loosened or tightened, they don’t come apart.
-These differences, for me makes the SRT saddle safer and more comfortable, than the TM.
+While both ends can be adjusted looser or tighter, they’ll never come apart.
+This difference makes the SRT saddle more secure and comfortable than the TM, in my opinion.

 One thing I did notice is where the saddle likes to rest on the hips.
-If it rides a bit too high it can pinch the hips and be uncomfortable, but when it’s riding at or a tad below the hip bone level, it feels great in a passive position with no pinching issues at all.
+It can ride a bit too high and pinch the hips, but when it’s riding at or a tad below the hip bone level, it feels great in a passive position with no pinching issues at all.
 When connected to my multicender, there is no problem with the position and location of either the upper or lower side D-rings (D’s).
-Everything balances beautifully when in a passive resting position, even when lanyarded in using the upper or lower D’s.
+Everything balances beautifully when in a passive resting position, even when using the upper or lower D’s.

 I added a second bridge, one 40cm, and the other is 45cm.
 The new D-rings can now accommodate two rope bridges, which is a great upgrade from earlier models.
 I couldn’t get the sewn end on the Petzl Rope Bridge with the molded casing to fit through the Rock Exotica Rook, although I’ve heard it did through someone else’s Rook, I stopped trying.
 I initially used the dual rope bridges as shown in the photo above.